 Kilde: HR Guiden online

-There is big variation in costs - depending on the profession you wish to employ.
+There is a big variation in costs - depending on the profession you wish to employ.

 Structured onboarding can decrease the cost of hiring a new employee.
-That minimises the time-to-performance with up to 60 percent.
-Simultaneously, effective onboarding optimises the employee engagement by more than 20 percent, and when the employee is engaged there is 87 percent less risk that the employee leaves the organisation within 12 months.
+That minimizes the time-to-performance by up to 60 percent.
+Simultaneously, effective onboarding optimizes employee engagement by more than 20 percent, and when the employee is engaged, there is 87 percent less risk that the employee leaves the organization within 12 months.